web-native/docs/chtml/v060/specs/html-transport/README.md

 ```

 #### Structural Recomposition
-Although HTML Transport does not require ScopedHTML, it does provide native support for ScopedHTML's *scope/part* structural models where used in the same document.
-Here, components that define a *scope* may have their *parts* replaced on importing them.
-To replace parts of an incoming component, we would simply create the replacement parts inside the import element itself.
+Although HTML Transport does not require Scoped HTML, it does provide native support for scoped-IDs where used in the same document.
+Here, components that define a scope may have their scoped *nodes* replaced on importing them.
+To replace nodes of an incoming scoped component, we would simply create the replacement nodes inside the import element itself.

-This is what happens below where we import an *alert* component, but with the original *alert-message* part completely replaced with a richer one.
+This is what happens below where we import an *#alert* component, but with the default *message* node completely replaced with a richer one.

 ```html
 <template is="html-bundle">